sdesai13/BlackJack/README.md

 Welcome to BlackJack!

 This game is fully functional, with a casino sound package integrated using Pygame, dynamic game logic developed using Object Oriented Programming (OOP), and an interactive GUI developed using Tkinter.
-The game itself is a one player game, where the player plays against the dealer.
+The game itself is a one player game developed in Python, where the player plays against the dealer.

 Note that the file: BlackJackCommandLine.py in the project folder is the command line interface version of BlackJack.
 This was the initial script that I developed, intended to be a game fully based on a command line interface.
 I then decided to integrate a graphical user interface to that script, creating the fully functional GUI version.
 Feel free to play either version!